Tall Ship Sailing Holiday in Scotland

 - Where: Oban, Scotland

-Explore the islands and coastlines of the inner Hebrides under sail with magnificent tall ship Blue Clipper.
+Discover the West coast of Scotland with a sailing holiday in the inner Hebrides with tall ship Blue Clipper.

 From Hebridean island hopping to coastal exploration, remote anchorages and sleepy harbour villages, sailing in the West Coast of Scotland has something for everyone.
 With so much coastline to discover and an abundance of islands to explore, seeing this breath-taking and mythical part of the world is certainly best done by boat.
 Visit islands stepped in ancient history with castle ruins, vibrant Celtic culture and wildlife watching opportunities galore.